 In the Chancellors’ Spending Review of November 2020, £146 million was provided to extend the roll-out and operation of the MTD programme for VAT for businesses below the threshold, landlords with income over £10,000 and income tax self assessments.

-Making Tax Digital delayed until 2021
+Has Making Tax Digital been delayed?

 When coronavirus hit the UK in March, HMRC made a prompt decision to push back the deadline from April 2020 to April 2021.
 IR35 reforms for the private sector were also delayed until 6 April 2021 to help protect UK businesses during this challenging time.